 The proof of infrastructure is behavior.

-Once value can remain in use, it no longer needs to be recovered later.
+Once value remains in use, it no longer needs to be recovered later.

 Continue to Greencycling